Titanium tetrafluoride: Preparation and structure

 Purification is by sublimation, which involves reversible cracking of the polymeric structure.

 X-ray crystallography reveals that the Ti centres are octahedral, but conjoined in an unusual columnar structure.

+Reactions

 TiF4 forms adducts with many ligands.
-One example is cis-TiF4(MeCN)2, which is formed by treatment with acetonitrile.
+One example is the complex cis-TiF4(CH3CN)2, which is formed by treatment with acetonitrile.
+It is also used as a reagent in the preparation of organofluorine compounds.
+With fluoride, the cluster [Ti4F18]2- forms.
+It has an adamantane-like Ti4F6 core.

+Related to its Lewis acidity, TiF4 forms a variety of hexafluorides also called hexafluorotitanates.
+Hexafluorotitanic acid has been used commercially to clean metal surfaces.
+These salts are stable at pH<4 in the presence of hydrogen fluoride, otherwise they hydrolyze to give oxides.